swomf/funroll.swomf.com/content/conf/boot.md

   The Gentoo wiki
   <a target="_blank" href="https://wiki.gentoo.org/wiki/Unified_kernel_image#Automated_EFI_stub_booting)">warns ⇗</a>
   that not all motherboards are fully UEFI-compliant.
-Too bad: they'll need to chainload an intermediate bootloader (GRUB2, systemd-boot, etc.) instead.
+Too bad: they'll need to chainload an "intermediate bootloader" (GRUB2, systemd-boot, etc.) instead.
 </div>

 The UEFI also lets me proudly use secure boot.